brightmart/text_classification/README.md

 10.Transformer("Attention Is All You Need")
 -------------
-Status:

-Just finish main part, and able to output reverse order of its sequences, and do it in parallell style. layer normalization,residual connection, and mask are also used in the model.
+Status: Just finish main part, and able to generate reverse order of its sequences in toy task. you can check it by running test function in the model. however, i was not able to get useful result in real task yet. we do it in parallell style.layer normalization,residual connection, and mask are also used in the model.

 For every building blocks, we include a test function in the each file below, and we've test each small piece successfully.